RicardoColladoRothschild/Online-Youtube-Tutorial-School/README.md

 Learning path are view as card, those card when openened show you a list of course.
 Once the user select one of these course, they will be able to see all of the clasess that belongs to this specific (LearningPath - course), as a long list of card (10 to be specific) that can help the user with a topic.

+### Learning Paths Management:
+Users can easily create, edit, and delete their Learning Paths.
+Pre-built Learning Paths are available for users to explore.

+### Courses Management:
+Users can create, edit, and delete courses, adhering to the maximum of 10 classes.

+### Class Content:
+Users can upload and manage video content for each class.
+Classes have a duration of 15 to 20 minutes.

+## User Interface:
+Learning Paths and course cards are visually appealing.
+Navigation through classes is intuitive and user-friendly.